muhammaduzairdavids/mock-project-repository/data/README.md

 ## Files contain the data belonging to the article
 Maximov A.A.
 (2021) Population dynamics of the glacial relict amphipods in a subarctic lake: role of density-dependent and density-independent factors.
 Ecology and Evolution

-## Data for Tab Environmental factors
+## Variable explanations for data_environmental.csv

 	Column	Variable										Units		Remark